moble/PostNewtonian/README.md

 ============

-The current state of PN literature is somewhat confusing to anyone who is not already well versed in that literature---and even to those who are.
+The current state of PN literature is somewhat confusing to anyone who is not already well versed in that literature---and even to some of those who are.
 There is a huge array of sources, each of which provides partial or outdated listings of the various PN expressions.
-For example, a recent paper describing a new spin-orbit contribution to the gravitational-wave flux might give the complete expression for all spin-orbit terms in the flux, but omit non-spinning and spin-spin terms.
+For example, a recent paper describing a new spin-orbit contribution to the gravitational-wave flux might give the complete expression for all known spin-orbit terms in the flux, but omit non-spinning and spin-spin terms.
 This leaves anyone wishing to collect the most accurate and up-to-date PN expressions to search through a vast literature, sorting out various conventions.
 Even worse, this is generally done in isolation by one person, whose work must then be duplicated by others.
+We all make mistakes, which means that nobody has a good PN code.

-This project aims to correct that situation by providing a simple framework for collecting PN expressions, combining them to automatically calculate the various TaylorTn approximants, for example, centralizing the results, and sharing them in a way that can be used by as many people as possible -- for both analytical work and computational work.
+This project aims to correct that situation by providing a simple framework for collecting PN expressions, combining them to automatically calculate the various TaylorTn approximants, for example, centralizing the results, and sharing them in a way that can be used by as many people as possible---for both analytical work and computational work.
 In particular, the computational side is intended to support people working in pure python, C, C++, and Mathematica.